 - Spanish Translation of Consent Form Template Language (DOC), revised May 29, 2012

 - Spanish translations of the current consent form template language, to help study teams update any Spanish consent documents.

 - A list of plain-language alternatives for hundreds of words typically used in medical and research settings.
 This is a resource for language that you can incorporate into study documents as needed based on the specifics of your study.

-Note that if your study was initiated in the Click IRB electronic system, you should refer to the short form consent and assent forms that appear further down this page.
+Note that if your study was initiated in the Click IRB electronic system, you should refer to the short form consent and assent forms that appear on the Click IRB Resources page.
 If you have any questions about which short forms to use, please email the IRB.

 - Information Sheet (DOC), revised September 17, 2015

 - Developed for when you are requesting to get consent without a signature requirement (waiver of documentation of consent).
 This form will serve as an information sheet for participating subjects and has all of the elements of consent, but the researcher and the participant are not required to sign the form.
 This is typically used for minimal risk research for which written consent is not required outside of the research context (e.g. survey studies).